top of page

 Cheatle et al (2023)

-Suicidal thoughts and behaviors in patients with chronic pain, with and without co-occurring opioid use disorder.
+Suicidal thoughts and behaviours in patients with chronic pain, with and without co-occurring opioid use disorder.
 Pain Med.
 2023 Apr 4;24(8):941–948.

 Krishna, Dr M. (2026)